lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 \subsection{Channel Coding Perspective on Memory}

+\slides{
+* Memory acts as an information channel
+* Channel capacity limited by memory size: $C \leq n$ bits
+* Relates to Ashby's Law of Requisite Variety and the information bottleneck }

 \notes{When viewing $M$ as an information channel between past and future states, Shannon's channel coding theorems apply.
 The channel capacity $C$ represents the maximum rate of reliable information transmission
 \[
 C = \max_{\rho(M)} I(X_1;M)